bostongolang/golang-lab-chat/lessons/04-login.md

   Hint: only one thing can be connecting at a time!

-  How can you fix this?
+  :star2: How can you fix this?
+Update `main` accordingly.

 [Proceed to Lesson 5](04-user-struct.md)